Below, you'll find the most current annual goals.

 Student Trustee Goals

-Visit surrounding high schools and community centers with campus club/program leaders to make Citrus College a goal for more traditional and non-traditional students in our area.
+- The student trustee will visit surrounding high schools and community events in collaboration with the school outreach and relations office to promote Citrus College for more prospective students in our area.

 Approved: September 12, 2023